-Approximately 30% of the current endowment is invested in securities.
+Approximately 40% of the current endowment is invested in securities.

-The investment policy recommends diversification of risk, and as such the Foundation holds its funds in two Common Investment Funds: the Newton Growth and Income Fund for Charities at Newton Investment Management, and the Charity Multi-Asset Fund with Schroders.
+The investment policy recommends diversification of risk, and as such the Foundation holds its funds in three Common Investment Funds: the Newton Growth and Income Fund for Charities at Newton Investment Management, the Charity Multi-Asset Fund with Schroders and the CCLA COIF Charities Investment Fund.

-Both Fund Managers issue quarterly reports showing the performance of the Funds.
+Each Fund Manager issues quarterly reports showing the performance of the Funds.
 The Governors continue to monitor performance and also to keep under review the level of securities investments held in relation to property investments.